Usage#

 warnings.warn(

-• Singleton sites, where only one genome has the derived allele e.g. site 5 above
+• Singleton sites, where only one genome has the derived allele e.g. the site at position 75 above

-• Sites where the ancestral allele is unknown, e.g. demonstrated by site 7 above
+• Sites where the ancestral allele is unknown, e.g. site 85 (see above).

 • Multialleleic sites, with more than 2 alleles (but see here for a workaround)